 - Innovation

 - Sustainability

 - Carbon management

-- · Climate change adaptation
+- Climate change adaptation

 - Biodiversity

-- Management of Public Rights of Way (PROW)
+- Management of Public Rights Of Way (PROW)

-- · Flood risk management
+- Flood risk management

 - New asset types

-- EV charging infrastructure
+- EV Charging infrastructure

 - Active travel infrastructure

 - Traffic signals

 - Electronic traffic equipment

 - Soft estate

 - Footbridges

-The following documents should be included or referenced in the updated CoP:
+The following documents should be included/referenced in the updated Code of Practice:

-- ISO 55000:2024 Asset management: Vocabulary, overview and principles - PAS 2161:2024 Road condition monitoring (RCM) data: Specification - PAS 2080:2023 Carbon Management in Infrastructure and Built Environment - LA108 Biodiversity - DfT Resilience review - Updated Design Manual for Roads and Bridges (DMRB) documents

-- Manual of Contract Documents for Highway Works (MCHW) to be published in August 2025 - Boundary issues between local highway authorities and National Highways (strategic highways company) - BS 9228:2021 Recycling of roads and other paved areas using bitumen - Schedule 3 of the Flood and Water Management Act 2010 - Guiding principles for drainage and wastewater management plans updated 26 August 2022 - Report of a review of the arrangements for determining responsibility for surface water and drainage assets May 2020 - Ensuring the Network Remains Operational during Unprecedented Conditions: Proceedings from PIARC panel discussion at Highways UK in October 2024 - The Good Verge Guide, Plantlife - Managing Grassland Road Verges: A best practice guide, Plantlife - ICE Blue Green Infrastructure Handbook (2023), Chapter 10 "Blue green infrastructure on highways" - The Gwent Green Grid Cut and Collect Report - Greenprint Project Reports (LiveLabs2)

-2.3.8 What sections and reference documents within the current Code of Practice are no longer needed and should be removed?
+- ISO 55000:2024 Asset management Vocabulary, overview and principles - PAS 2161:2024 Road condition monitoring (RCM) data.
+Specification - PAS 2080:2023 Carbon Management in Infrastructure and Built Environment - LA108 Biodiversity - DfT Resilience review - Updated DMRB documents - Manual of Contract Documents for Highway Works (MCHW) to be published in August 2025 - Boundary issues between LHA and National Highways (Strategic Highways Company) - BS 9228:2021 Recycling of roads and other paved areas using bitumen - Schedule 3 of the Flood and Water Management Act 2010 - Guiding principles for drainage and wastewater management plans Updated 26 August 2022 - Report of a review of the arrangements for determining responsibility for surface water and drainage assets May 2020 - Ensuring the Network Remains Operational during Unprecedented Conditions -Proceedings from PIARC Panel Discussion at Highways UK in October 2024 - The Good Verge Guide Plantlife - Managing Grassland Road Verges A Best Practice Guide Plantlife - ICE Blue Green Infrastructure Handbook (2023) Chapter 10 "Blue Green Infrastructure on Highways - The Gwent Green Grid Cut and Collect Report - Greenprint Project Reports (LiveLabs2) - 2.3.8 What sections/reference documents within the current Code of Practice are no longer needed and should be removed?

-Very few comments were received on this question.
-Two comments of note are:
+Very few comments were received to this question.
+Two comments of note were:

-- 2012 Highway Maintenance Efficiency Programme (HMEP) documents need to be updated or, if no longer relevant, removed. - Reference to Structure Asset Management Planning Toolkit (SAMPt) should be removed and more references to Structures Asset Valuation Investment (SAVI) tool should be included.
+2012 Highway Maintenance Efficiency Programme (HMEP) documents need to be updated or, if no longer relevant, removed,

-2.3.9 What prevents a wider implementation and what challenges do organisations face when implementing the Code of Practice?
+- Reference to Structure Asset Management Planning Toolkit (SAMPt) should be removed and more references to Structures Asset Valuation Investment (SAVI) tool should be included. - 2.3.9 What prevents a wider implementation and what challenges do organisations face when implementing the Code of Practice?

-Limited awareness and engagement
+• Limited awareness and engagement

-Senior leaders and decision-makers are often unaware of the CoP or do not prioritise its implementation.
-There is some concern that the CoP is not universally known about or used to develop local plans and strategies.
+Senior leaders and decision-makers are often unaware of the Code or do not prioritise its implementation.
+Some concerns that the CoP is not universally known about or used to develop local plans and strategies.
 It is often used reactively rather than proactively.
 The CoP format is complex and difficult to digest, requiring significant time investment.